rackerlabs/support-how-to/content/general/hkg1-data-center-migration-customer-faq.md

 All customers currently hosted in the HKG1 facility will be moved to the HKG5 data center during Q1 of 2020.
-We're building out HKG5 based on the most up-to-date Rackspace standards and taking the opportunity to upgrade the hardware used to support our core network infrastructure where appropriate.
+We're building out HKG5 based on the most current Rackspace standards and taking the opportunity to upgrade the hardware used to support our core network infrastructure where appropriate.

-Rackspace has had widespread success in data-center migrations over the past decade.
+Rackspace has had widespread success in data center migrations over the past decade.
 During this time, our dedicated migration teams have performed the following migrations:

--   In 2009, 15,000 devices from our LON2 facility.
+-   In 2009: 15,000 devices from our LON2 facility.
--   In 2011, 3,828 devices from our SAT1 and SAT2 facilities.
+-   In 2011: 3,828 devices from our SAT1 and SAT2 facilities.
--   In 2012, 8,200 devices from our IAD1 facility.
+-   In 2012: 8,200 devices from our IAD1 facility.
--   In 2015, 11,200 devices from our LON1 and LON3/DH4 facilities.
+-   In 2015: 11,200 devices from our LON1 and LON3/DH4 facilities.
--   In 2017 and 2018, 22,000 devices from our DFW1 to DFW3 facilities.
+-   In 2017 and 2018: 22,000 devices from our DFW1 to DFW3 facilities.
--   In 2019, 4,500 devices from IAD2 to IAD3 facilities.
+-   In 2019: 4,500 devices from IAD2 to IAD3 facilities.

 You can rest assured that we are investing significant resources to ensure a smooth migration for all customers.